Jahleel Addae: Pre-draft

-San Diego / Los Angeles Chargers
+San Diego / Los Angeles Chargers (first stint)

 2013

-On April 29, 2013, the San Diego Chargers signed Addae as an undrafted free agent after he went undrafted in the 2013 NFL Draft.
+On April 29, 2013, the San Diego Chargers signed Addae as an undrafted free agent after he went undrafted in the 2013 NFL draft.

 Throughout training camp, he competed against Darrell Stuckey, Brandon Taylor, and Sean Cattouse for a backup safety role.
 After impressing the coaching staff, head coach Mike McCoy named him the backup free safety behind Eric Weddle to start the regular season.
 He became the Chargers' extra defensive back in nickel and dime packages as veteran Brandon Taylor was unable to play the first half of the season after undergoing reconstructive surgery on his knee during the offseason.

-He made his professional regular season debut in the San Diego Chargers' season-opener against the Houston Texans and recorded four solo tackles in their 31-28 loss.
-On October 20, 2013, Addae collected a season-high five solo tackles and made his first career sack on Jacksonville Jaguars' quarterback Chad Henne during a 24-6 victory.
-On December 12, 2013, he earned his first career start and made two solo tackles during a 27-20 victory at the Denver Broncos.
+He made his professional regular season debut in the San Diego Chargers' season-opener against the Houston Texans and recorded four solo tackles in their 31–28 loss.
+On October 20, 2013, Addae collected a season-high five solo tackles and made his first career sack on Jacksonville Jaguars' quarterback Chad Henne during a 24–6 victory.
+On December 12, 2013, he earned his first career start and made two solo tackles during a 27–20 victory at the Denver Broncos.
 Addae finished the season with 38 combined tackles (34 solo), three pass deflections, and one sack in 16 games and two starts.